lblod/toevla-mock-login-service/README.md

 ###### 400 Bad Request
 - if session header is missing.
 The header should be automatically set by the [identifier](https://github.com/mu-semtech/mu-identifier).
-- if the group or account doesn't exist
+- if the supplied account doesn't exist, or if the supplied point-of-interest does not exist, or if neither was supplied.

 #### DELETE /sessions/current
 Log out the current user, i.e. remove the session associated with the current user's account.